You Are Here: Achieving a Total Immersion Mindset in a Spanish-speaking Country

 Good work!
 You’re on your way to complete language immersion.

 But it’s not enough to just have your feet placed in the country–you have to make yourself a whole new Spanish-speaking identity.

-Creating this identity, nurturing it and using immersion situations to maximize its formation is crucial to achieving fluency in the least amount of time possible.
+Creating this identity and using immersion situations to maximize its formation is crucial to quickly achieving fluency.

 What are your goals for Spanish immersion abroad?